gameserverapp/Platform/Documentation/docs/dashboard/integration_mod.md

 :::info
 These codes below are prepared for use in Shop packs using [In-game commands](/dashboard/automate_tasks/actions#in-game-command).
-To use the commands outside the Shop packs, make sure to replace `{gameid}` with the in-game character ID (not the Steam id).
+To use the commands outside the Shop packs, make sure to replace `{character.id}` with the in-game character ID (not the Steam id).
 :::

 ### 1 Token Gem